MASQ-Project/Node/node/src/neighborhood/README.md

 know the IP addresses of any other Node in the network.
 There are a few security-related implications of this.

 One thing it means is that it requires a route at least three hops long to make sure that none of the Nodes on the route knows all the IP addresses in it.
 Therefore, a route less than three hops long is intrinsically insecure.
-However, since __the current version of SubstratumNode is not intended to be secure__ anyway, we have a default route-length minimum of two hops rather than three, because it makes testing easier while still presenting all the conditions we need to test.

 Another thing it means has to do with the fact that the exit Node for a two-way route needs to know the public key of the originating Node, so that it can encrypt the response payload.
 Therefore, the exit Node should not also know the